iRpro16/sicilian-translator/README.md

+# Sicilian Translator

 ## Table of contents
 * [Introduction](#Intro)
 * [Installation](#Installation)
 * [Start](#start)

 ## Intro
 The scope of this project was to see if I was able to translate English to Sicilian dialect using Transformer models.
 It was particularly difficult as the accessability to these datasets are quite hard to find.
 Luckily, the OPUS - Corpora provided datasets that were decent enought to create this project.
 This project required lots of computational power and was finetuned off of the pretrained T5 model provided from HuggingFace.

-The main difficulty is that Transformer models are not trained off of the Sicilian dialect, so finetuning the T5 model did not yield the desired results.
+The main difficulty was that Transformer models are not trained off of the Sicilian dialect, so finetuning the T5 model did not yield the desired results.
 Perhaps in future updates, I will be able to achieve better performance.
+I believe that by first training a model and then finetuning may allow for better results.
+Creating the tokenizer also proved to be a bit more difficult, as the dialect has many grammatical rules.
+For this large a dataset, my 4070 RTX GPu did not suffice.
+So, I utilized the A100 GPU provided by Lambda Labs.

 ## Installation
 Project is created with:
 * Python 3.11.0

 ```
-$ pip install pytorch
+$ pip install -r requirements.txt
 ```

-## start
+## Start
-To run this project, run the main file
+To run this project, run the main file.
+This will begin to finetune the model.

 ```
 $ python src/main.py